How to Upload Photos to Google Drive and Share a Link

 Drive Explorer Pro uploads each photo to the selected Google Drive folder and adds the selected details to your sheet.
 Each row represents one photo.

-You can now identify photos from the Image Preview column and copy links from the File URL or Direct Download Link column.
+You can now identify photos from the Image Preview column and copy links from the File URL column to share.
+Use the Direct Download Link column when recipients need to download the file directly.

 Sharing All Photo Links at Once